Inquisitive-Learners/lessons-content/science-and-technology/year-1/investigating-changes-to-a-plant/investigating-changes-to-a-plant.md

 1. ST1-DAT-01 (collects, represents and uses data to identify patterns and relationships)
 2. ST1-SCI-01 (measures and describes changes in living things, materials, movement, Earth and the sky)

-SUGGESTED ANSWERS:
-Activity u7HejQqawQGp:
-  1. Jack and the Beanstalk.

-Activity cBUJqJCp1RfT:
-  1. It might look pale and thin, reaching upwards trying to find light.
-The leaves might be smaller and droopy, and the stem could be bending toward any slight glow from under a door or window.
-  2. It might be following the sun in the sky, bending a little each time the light moves.

-Activity Z1xnh8fL80jw:
-  1. They might be investigating how quickly a plant grows.
-  2. They could draw pictures of the plant each day and label how many blocks tall it was.

-Activity TNeg2ahpUAhh:
-  1. No, a bean plant couldn't really grow overnight to reach the clouds.
-I think this because we have plants in our garden and they grow really slowly.

-Activity RwiVb5FtVeDU:
-  1. You might have a constant supply of bamboo for building or making things.
-It could help create shade and a cosy spot in the garden.
-  2. Furniture, clothing, musical instruments, food containers
-  3. Bamboo could grow too tall too quickly and block the sun from other plants.
-It might become hard to manage or take over the garden.

 DETAILED ACTIVITIES:
 ACTIVITY 1:
-Activity ID: u7HejQqawQGp
-Section ID: LUvnes78pwgT
 Description: Present the image of the leafy plant with a child's drawing of a castle in the background.
 Encourage students to observe the image carefully and consider what fairy tale it might represent.